-I’ve been a student of Jim’s for 30 years.
+I’ve been a student of Jim’s for over 30 years.
 Our friendship began in 1986, when I met Jim through a group of friends who were working with Dave Shogren at Atomic Audio, the studio that used to occupy the ground floor of Jim’s Showcase Music Institute in Campbell, California.
 I was young and a bit arrogant, but thankfully, my ears told me that I had a lot to learn about singing, and fortuitously, help was just a stairway’s climb away.

 Learning to sing is a trying experience when you start out, as you know your vocal instructor is enduring horrible audio atrocities as you try to learn the fundamentals of controlling your voice.
 It takes a level of trust from the student and patient kindness from the instructor.
 In Jim, I found not only a foil for my learning, but a lifelong friend, and a musical mentor beyond reckon; he is a Master Musician and a skilled and talented teacher.